 “By all means, and thank you, Grace.”

 “No, dear,” she says with tears in her eyes.
 “Thank you.”
 She looks lovingly at Christian.
 I completely get the thrust of her statement.
-I squeeze her hand before letting go.
-I go over to Carrick.
+I squeeze her hand before letting go and walk over to Carrick.

 “Thank you for having me, Carrick.”
 I smile.
 He embraces me.

 “It was wonderful meeting you, Ana.
-Maybe our next meeting won’t be so tumultuous,” he says facetiously.
+Maybe our next encounter won’t be so tumultuous,” he says facetiously.

 “Here’s hoping.”
 I laugh.
 I turn and smile at Mia, who returns the gesture.

 “I’ll go get our things, baby.”
 I call to Christian and he nods, still talking to his sister.